redwoodjs/redwood/docs/docs/tutorial/chapter4/deployment.md

 - [Digital Ocean](https://www.digitalocean.com/products/managed-databases)
 - [AWS](https://aws.amazon.com/rds/postgresql/)

 We're going to go with Railway for now because it's a) free and b) ridiculously easy to get started, by far the easiest we've found.
 You don't even need to create a login!
-The only limitation is that if you *don't* create an account, your database will be removed after seven days.
-But unless you *really* procrastinate that should be plenty of time to get through the rest of the tutorial!
+The only limitation is that if you *don't* create an account, your database will be removed after one day.

 Head over to Railway and click **Start a New Project**: